Chengdu No.20 Middle School

 | Others | (Waiting to be added) | (Waiting to be added) |

 In addition, mobile phones can be handed over to the head teacher/dorm manager.
-If handed over to the dorm manager, you can ask the dorm manager for it on Friday morning (if handed over to the head teacher, you need to wait until school ends at 18:40).
+If handed over to the dorm manager, you can ask the dorm manager for it on Friday morning (if handed over to the head teacher, you need to wait until school ends in the afternoon).

 Schedule Introduction